Are you ready to discover your college program?

 Other Common Types of Bachelor's Degrees

-In addition to a bachelor of arts and a bachelor of science degree, undergraduates earn degrees in fine arts, business administration, and applied science.
+In addition to a bachelor of arts and a bachelor of science degree, you can earn a degree in fine arts, business administration, or applied science.
 This section introduces other common bachelor's degree types.

 Bachelor of Fine Arts (BFA)

 A BFA trains you in visual and performing arts.
 BFA majors include dance, painting, theater, sculpture, animation, and film.
 Some schools offer a BFA in creative writing.

 Most BFA programs require different general education courses than either a BA or BS.
 Instead of humanities, social science, and natural science courses, you often take more arts courses.

 A BBA trains you in core business areas, including business communications, management, economics, and finance.
 If you're pursuing a BBA, you may be able to choose a concentration such as accounting, marketing, human resources management, or strategic management.